29 Dec Wedding Season – Is Real, Not A Myth!(Last Updated On: 01/02/2019)

 When Is Wedding Season

-For a long time Valentines Day was the most popular day to propose for a very long time.
-However in recent times the most popular day has actually become Christmas Eve followed by Christmas, New Years Eve and finally Valentine’s Day.
+For a long time, Valentines Day was the most popular day to propose for a very long time.
+However, in recent times the most popular day has actually become Christmas Eve followed by Christmas, New Year’s Eve and finally Valentine’s Day.
 The reason?
-Too many people felt it has become too cliché or obvious (thus ruining the surprise).
+Too many people felt it has become to cliché or obvious (thus ruining the surprise).

 Everyone Loves Numbers And Graphs